 In the San Diego IRWM Region, six of the County's 18 incorporated cities are considered DACs or contain DACs.
 Additionally, 15 of the County of San Diego's 30 unincorporated Community Planning Areas (CPA) are considered or contain DACs.
-Of the communities in the region that have been identified as DACs, the majority are urban DACs.
-Urban communities are those that lie within water and wastewater agency service areas while rural DACs do not.
-Rural DACs may be found along the eastern portion of the region.
+Of the communities in the Region that have been identified as DACs, the majority are urban DACs.
+Urban communities are those that lie within water and wastewater agency service areas, while rural DACs do not.
+There are some DACs that have rural characteristics (e.g., rural residential densities, lack of curbs and gutters), but still receive municipal services.
+For the purposes of this Assessment, these communities are considered urban.
+Rural DACs may be found along the eastern portion of the Region.

-There are approximately 3,253,356 people living in the San Diego IRWM region, 27% of which reside in DACs, SDACs, EDAs, and EJ communities.
-Figure 2 shows DACs to be geographically distributed throughout the region with numerous census tract and block group neighborhoods in the region's planning areas having MHIs less than 80% of the statewide average.
+There are approximately 3,253,356 people living in the San Diego IRWM Region, 27% of which reside in DACs, SDACs, EDAs, and EJ communities.
+Figure 2 shows DACs to be geographically distributed throughout the Region with numerous census tract and block group neighborhoods in the Region's planning areas having MHIs less than 80% of the statewide average.
 The larger, isolated DAC area south of the border between San Diego and Orange Counties is Marine Corps Base Camp Pendleton, which has limited permanent populations, with much of the census tract unoccupied by residents.
 Low population density EDAs were located mainly throughout the eastern portion of the SDFA.
-El Cajon is the only area in the San Diego IRWM region that meets the unemployment EDA criteria of being at least 2% higher than the statewide average.
-EJ communities are concentrated in the central portion of the City of San Diego, as well as central El Cajon, and all identified EJ communities in the region also overlie DACs, as seen in Figure 4Figure 3.
+El Cajon is the only area in the San Diego IRWM Region that meets the unemployment EDA criteria of being at least 2% higher than the statewide average.
+EJ communities are concentrated in the central portion of the City of San Diego, as well as central El Cajon, and all identified EJ communities in the Region also overlie DACs, as seen in Figure 3.

-The following cities and communities include DACs within the San Diego IRWM region:
+The following cities and communities include DACs within the San Diego IRWM Region: